 Risk Management and Compliance In A Time of Pandemic

 The COVID-19 crisis is impacting businesses and employees in profound ways.
 For students of risk management and compliance, business responses to this crisis create real-world examples of risk identification, evaluation, prioritization, and response.
-They illustrate the challenges and importance of risk management in a changing world.
+Also, they illustrate the challenges and importance of risk management in a changing world.

 To keep businesses viable during this crisis, risk managers and compliance officers must draw on their skills and knowledge to make the best decisions they can with limited information.
-Federal and state directives—most notably social distancing—are impacting organizations and employees.
-Uncertainty about when the crisis may end means businesses can’t effectively plan for the future.
-Regulations are in flux and people are anxious about their health, their jobs, and the state of the economy.
+Also, federal and state directives—most notably social distancing—are impacting organizations and employees.
+Also, uncertainty about when the crisis may end means businesses can’t effectively plan for the future.
+Furthermore, regulations are in flux and people are anxious about their health, their jobs, and the state of the economy.

 Under these circumstances, risk managers and compliance professionals must be measured and resilient.
-You have to instill urgency without inciting panic.
+Also, you have to instill urgency without inciting panic.
 Practicing compliance with a conscience can balance the health and safety of our global community with the operations and strategic initiatives of our organizations.

 Compliance and conscience are two approaches that work together to protect and support businesses and their employees.
 If we follow state and federal regulations with due regard for the health, safety, and security of both employees and businesses, we create positive results for all involved.